digitalcityscience/CUT_SIM_DATA_PROVIDER/README.md

 # SIM DATA PROVIDER - CUT API

 ## API
-Provides a simple http API with one endpoint [POST] /noise_sim_input that provides the noise simulation input for region of interest.
+Provides a simple http API with 2 endpoints [POST] /buildings and /streets that provides the noise simulation input for region of interest.
 The region of interest is defined as geojson like dict.

+## Data
+### Buildings with heights
+All groundfloor geometries of Hamburg buildings (from the LOD2 CityGML) and the building_height for each building `"building_height": 50,
+`

-## Streets data for noise simulations
+### Streets data for noise simulations
 **Geometries of streets in EPSG:4326**
 **Traffic counts for cars and trucks plus further properties needed for noise sim**